Juan Ivan Dilone Santos

 In 1997, Dilone fell to .225/.317/.483 with 19 homers for Modesto.
 He signed with the San Francisco Giants for 1998 and split time between the San Jose Giants (.320/.383/.579) and Shreveport Captains (.207/.288/.423 in 36 G).
 Overall, he had 32 doubles, 22 home runs and 22 steals in 32 tries.
 He was unimpressive with the 1999 Captains, his only full season at AA, hitting .253/.354/.388 with 5 homers and 11 steals in 112 games.

-Dilone returned to the A's system as hitting coach for the 2002 Visalia Oaks, 2003 Vancouver Canadians and 2004 AZL Athletics.
-From 2005-2008, he worked in the A's Dominican operations, except 2006 when he managed the AZL A's.
-He returned to the AZL A's again as hitting coach in 2009-2015 then moved up to the Beloit Snappers in 2016-2019.
-He was scheduled to be a coach of the Midland RockHounds in 2020 before the season was cancelled due to Covid-19 then was assistant hitting coach of Midland in 2021-2022.
+Dilone returned to the A's system as a hitting coach for the 2002 Visalia Oaks, 2003 Vancouver Canadians, and 2004 AZL Athletics.
+From 2005-2008, he worked in the A's Dominican operations as Coordinator of Dominican Instruction, except for 2006 when he managed the AZL A's.
+He returned to the AZL A's again as hitting coach in 2009-2015, then moved up to the Beloit Snappers in 2016-2019.
+He was scheduled to be a coach of the Midland RockHounds in 2020 before the season was cancelled due to COVID-19.
+Dilone remained with the RockHounds in 2021 as an assistant hitting coach before taking over as hitting coach in 2022.
+He returned as an assistant hitting coach for Midland in 2023.